HPC-AI-Team/pexsi/doc/introduction.md

 <!-- ************************************************************ -->
 @page pageChangeLog Change Log

-- v0.9.1
+- v0.9.2 (2/29/2016) **Beta version**
+    - **v0.9.2 contains major changes to SuperLU_DIST v4.3 and new DFTDriver.
+Use with care.**

     - Add support for SuperLU_DIST v4.3.
-Starting from v0.9.1, the
+Starting from v0.9.2, the
-      SuperLU_DIST v3.3 version is NO LONGER supported.
+      SuperLU_DIST v3.3 version is **NO LONGER SUPPORTED**.

+    - Change the compile / installation to the more standard make / make install commands.

     - Add pole expansion C/FORTRAN interfaces that can be called separately.

     - Bug fix: remove a const attribute in CSCToCSR since it is modified by MPI.
 Add (void*) to MPI_Allgather for some compilers.

+    - Bug fix: Mathjax is upgraded to v2.6 to support chrome rendering.

     - Experimental feature: Add DFTDriver2 which allows only one PEXSI iteration per SCF iteration.
 This requires a careful setup of the